tsmx/secure-config-tool/README.md

 The result is printed to stdout.
 Use `>` to save it in a new file or the `--overwrite` option.

-If the source secure configuration file includes a HMAC in the default `__hmac` property it will be updated automatically useing the new key.
-If the source file has a HMAc in a custom named property, use the `-hp` option to provide the property name.
+If the source secure configuration file includes a HMAC in the default `__hmac` property, it will be updated automatically using the new key.
+If the source file has a HMAC in a custom named property, use the `-hp` option to provide the property name and it will be updated.

 #### -hp, --hmac-prop